 Eligibility and Florida’s Residency Requirement

-To get divorced in Florida, one or both of the spouses must have lived in the state for six months prior to filing for divorce.
+To get divorced in Florida, one or both of the spouses must have lived in the state for six months prior to filing for dissolution of marriage.
 Once the residency requirement is met, a Florida court can claim jurisdiction over the divorce case.

 Florida Residency Requirement for Military Personnel